nesrak1/FSMViewAvalonia/README.md

 * Have avalonia extension installed or whatever
 * Build project
-* Place cldb.dat from repo next to executable
+* Place classdata.tpk from repo next to executable
 * Run project